cmlang/cml-compiler/README.md

 - MINOR: when we add functionality in a backwards-compatible manner.
 - PATCH: when we make backwards-compatible fixes.

-## Specific Version Installation with Homebrew
+## Specific Version Installation with Homebrew / Linuxbrew

 - Before you can install the CML compiler, please run: